-Online Alcohol sales and delivery also growing trend.
+Online alcohol sales and delivery also a growing trend.

 More and more local breweries, wineries, and specialty spirits distilleries are looking to transform some of their walk-in tasting room business into long-term consumers, even if their walk-in visitors live hundreds of miles away.
 We have spoken to many of these merchant’s and have put together a brief How to sell alcohol online 101 for them as well.